mossmatters/BIOL6302/Week5_Likelihood/README.md

 Now that you have constructed molecular sequence alignments, it is time to infer phylogenies from those alignments.
 Each alignment needs to be converted to the NEXUS format to be used in PAUP.
 This can be done within AliView in the File menu.
 For the MAFFT alignments, use the `Save as Nexus (Illegal characters replaced)` option.
 PAUP and other phylogenetic software often will treat `-` and `_` as special characters, so they will raise an error if they are contained in the sequence names.
 For the MACSE alignment, use the `Save as NEXUS codonpos` for the MACSE alignment.
 Open one of the alignments in PAUP and execute the file (Ctrl-R in the graphical version).

+For any alignment, you may need to replace or reduce your sample names to get the file to execute in PAUP.
+For this exercise, it is fine if your sequence names keep the GenBank accession number and the species name - for example `AQ12345.1 Sphagnum macrophyllum`

 ### Determining the best molecular model

 Last week we explored different molecular models and how to evaluate which one is a better fit given our data.
 Sneakily, I did not tell you about an automated method for this that can be completed in PAUP!